vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 > Go to [concepts](../reference/index) to see more infos on the vulcain protocol.

 Now we can publish this service in a local demo swarm cluster.
+From the project root folder type:

 ```bash
 docker build -t customers-service:1.0 .